Mountaingem

-Systematics
+Taxonomy

+The genus Lampornis was introduced in 1827 by the English zoologist William Swainson to accommodate a single new species, Lampornis amethystinus, the amethyst-throated mountaingem.
+This is the type species by monotypy.
+The genus name combines Ancient Greek λαμπη/lampē meaning "torch" or "light" with ορνις/ornis, ορνιθος/ornithos meaning "bird".

 6-8 species have been traditionally recognized, the main point of dispute being whether the southern forms which have fulvous-breasted females, found from Nicaragua to Panama, are one ("variable mountaingem"), two, or three species.
-Analysis of biogeography and mitochondrial and nuclear DNA sequences by García-Moreno et al. (2006) have largely confirmed the arrangement and the suspected evolutionary relationships, but a few surprising results have emerged:
+Analysis of biogeography and mitochondrial and nuclear DNA sequences by Jaime García-Moreno and collaborators in 2006 has largely confirmed the arrangement and the suspected evolutionary relationships, but a few surprising results have emerged:

 First, the white-throated mountaingem and the gray-tailed mountaingem are probably conspecific, but the purple-throated mountaingem seems to be a distinct species.
 However, the southern group has apparently evolved in a very short time and their conspicuous differences in appearance are not yet reflected in molecular divergence; as mates are of course chosen according to their appearance and not their molecular differences, it seems prudent to split the group according to throat color as advocated by the American Ornithological Society.
 However, the speciation process is ongoing.

 Second, the exact relationship between the suspected sister taxa L. clemenciae and L. amethystinus, the northernmost species, is not as straightforward as assumed; it is not clear whether they are each other's close relatives or whether the blue-throated hummingbird is the oldest lineage of the genus, the amethyst-throated hummingbird diverging later.
 In addition, L. amethystinus may constitute two species, but not the violet-throated subspecies margaritae but the southernmost, red-throated forms are the most distinct ones.